timekit-io/booking-js/README.md

   allDaySlot:   false,
   scrollTime:   '08:00:00',
   timezone:     'local',
-  defaultView:  sizing.view,     // Inserted based on the current width of the widget
+  defaultView:  sizing.view,     // Inserted dynamically based on the current width of the widget
-  height:       sizing.height,   // Inserted based on the current width of the widget
+  height:       sizing.height,   // Inserted dynamically based on the current width of the widget
   eventClick:   function(event), // Handled internally in Booking.js (overwrite if you want to replace the booking page)
-  windowResize: function(view)   // Recalculates the view and height based on the widget's width (if resized) }
+  windowResize: function(view)   // Handled internally in Booking.js (overwrite if you want to disable or change automatic resizing)
+}
 ```

 *See below for FullCalendar language support.*

-### Localization
+### `localization`

 For quick localization of time/date formats, we provide a simple "preset" setting, `timeDateFormat`, that sets a range of different FullCalendar and localization settings.